ampproject/amphtml/extensions/amp-base-carousel/1.0/README.md

 The carousel advances between items if the user swipes or uses the customizable arrow buttons.

-This document covers both the web component `<bento-base-carousel>` and the Preact and React functional components `<BentoBaseCarousel>`.

 ### Web Component

-The examples below demonstrate the `<bento-base-carousel>` component in standalone use.
+The examples below demonstrate use of the `<bento-base-carousel>` web component.

 #### Example: Import via npm